Carglglz/upydev/docs/source/modetools.rst

           To manage a group of devices to send commands to.
 Use ``-G`` for the name of the group and ``-add`` option to add devices (indicate a name, ip and the password of each board) or ``-rm`` to remove devices (indicated by name)

+      - make_sgroup:
+          To make a subset group of an existant group, alias ``mksg``.
+Use -f for the name of the subgroup, -G for the name of parent group and -devs option to indicate the names of the devices to include.

       - see:
           To get specific info about a devices group use ``-G`` option as ``see -G [GROUP NAME]``